CLI - Managing Keys

 pubkeys: []

-To add the key use the following command:
+Then, you can **add the key using the following command:

-When running this command, the Ledger device will prompt you to verify the genereated address.
-Once you have done this you will get an output in the following form:
+When running this command, the Ledger device will prompt you to verify the generated address.
+Once you have done this. you will get an output in the following form:

 - name: hw1